 Clean the infected area: Wash twice a day with warm water and antibacterial soap.
 Be sure to use a fresh cloth and towel each time.

-Turn to salt: Put warm saltwater -- 1 teaspoon table salt mixed with 2 cups of water -- on a washcloth and place it on your skin.
+Use salt: Put warm saltwater -- 1 teaspoon table salt mixed with 2 cups of water -- on a washcloth and place it on your skin.
 You can also try white vinegar.

-Gels, creams and washes: Use over-the-counter antibiotics that you rub on your skin.
+Gels, creams, and washes: Use over-the-counter antibiotics that you rub on your skin.
 If you’re itchy, you can try oatmeal lotion or hydrocortisone cream.
 It also helps to avoid shaving, scratching, and wearing tight or rough clothes on the infected area.